ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap

-The quantitative evaluation presented in the previous section (Sec. \ref{sec:quantitative}) is computed from the cumulated ground-truth LiDAR which are sparse and do not cover some regions of the scene.
-To complete our evaluation, we present qualitative results in Figs. ~\ref{fig:qualitative-kitti}, \ref{fig:qualitative-pandaset}, and \ref{fig:qualitative-waymo-nuscenes}.
-Results demonstrate that \method~reconstructs higher-quality surfaces compared to StreetSurf.
-We observe that our method recovers more accurate and realistic scene details at many regions such as buildings, cars, poles, and trees as it is highlighted by the red squares shown on each image.
+\paragraph{Qualitative analysis.} The quantitative evaluation presented in the previous section (Sec. \ref{sec:quantitative}) is computed from the accumulated ground-truth LiDAR which are sparse and do not cover some regions of the scene.
+To complete our evaluation, we present qualitative results in Figs. ~\ref{fig:qualitative-pandaset}.
+Results demonstrate that \method~reconstructs higher-quality surfaces compared to StreetSurf and explicit MVS methods.
+Even if finer details can be recovered on some parts of the scene, meshes obtained by explicit MVS methods have noisy normals and are incomplete, which limits their applicability to some tasks such as mesh texturing (see supplementary materials).
+We observe that our method recovers more accurate and realistic scene details at many regions such as buildings, cars, poles, and trees.
 Our analysis supports the hypothesis that SteertSurf's disentanglement of the close and far range based on the assumption that driving scenes are long and narrow is not adapted to the majority of driving sequences.
-In addition, StreetSurf's road-surface initialization fails in sequences where the road and sidewalks are not at the same height or at non-flat roads such as downhills (see Fig.~\ref{fig:qualitative-kitti} -- Seq.
+In addition, StreetSurf's road-surface initialization fails in sequences where the road and sidewalks are not at the same height or at non-flat roads such as downhills (see Fig.~\ref{fig:qualitative-pandaset} -- Seq.
 30).